KenKundert/nestedtext/doc/techniques.rst

    :language: python

 This program takes a name as a command line argument and prints out the corresponding address.
-It uses the pretty print idea from the previous section to render the contact information.  *Voluptuous* checks the validity of the contacts database, which is shown next.
+It uses the pretty print idea described below to render the contact information.  *Voluptuous* checks the validity of the contacts database, which is shown next.
 Notice the variability in the keys given in Fumiko's entry:

 .. literalinclude:: ../examples/address.nt
    :language: nestedtext